jc-prg/mbox/BACKLOG.md

 - server: if data dir is not available ... error message (from LED / RFI / BUTTONS server ...)
 - app: filter for genres (or other metadata ...)
 - app: volume doesn't work with iOS / Safari yet -> HTML5 audio processing?
-- server: save presets in database and e.g. prefered device, start with last song played before switched off
 - server: understandable return message in API response (even if successful)
-- server: import / export connection between card and albums, lists and streams as json
 - server: run mboxDB and mboxServer outside of a container (? faster start up)
+- server: save presets in database and e.g. prefered device
 - server: check and show voltage ... "vcgencmd measure_volts core" ... sdram_i, sdram_p, sdram_c (problem, when recharging the battery)

 ## Done